PortableProgrammer/Status-Light/README.md

 ### **Slack Custom Statuses**

 While Slack only offers the `active` and `inactive` presence flags, it also offers the ability to set custom emoji and text statuses.
 By default, Slack uses several of these to indicate a more granular status, for example, `:slack_call:` or `:spiral_calendar_pad: In a meeting`.
-Status-Light can read ths custom emoji and text to infer a more specific status than `active` or `inactive`.
+Status-Light can read this custom emoji and text to infer a more specific status than `active` or `inactive`.
 For example, you may be `active` in Slack, but also in a Slack Call (`:slack_call:`) or a Slack Huddle (`:headphones: In a huddle`).
 In this instance, Status-Light can interpret the custom status message as `CALL`, and set the appropriate color.

 These options accept a list of strings that should match the beginning of the Slack custom status.
 Take the following scenario: